AvePoint/cloud-api/docs/docs/services-and-features/opus/retrieve-due-records.md

             "termFullPath": "Connector/Connector-termset/Connector-term", //The classification (term full path) of the record.
             "timeCreated": "2024-12-19 18:15:00 ", //The created time of the record.
             "timeModified": "2024-12-19 18:15:00 ", //The modified time of the record.
-            "createdBy": "caly.hou", //The creator of the record.
+            "createdBy": "jack.smith", //The creator of the record.
-            "modifiedBy": "caly.hou" //The modifier of the record.
+            "modifiedBy": "jack.smith" //The modifier of the record.
         },
     ]
 }